annietaylor/model_cultural_plants/README.md

 4. MESS_Model_Outputs_2022.ipynb: Reclassify and combine multivariate environmental similarity surfaces (MESS) maps for each model run to reveal areas of model extrapolation.
 Also uses the default output file structure of SAHM.

+Update 1.4.2023: Added more comments for clarify, reduced notebook outputs, and fixed issues with the iNaturalist API.
 Update 7.11.2022: More detailed instructions and code annotations will be added in the coming weeks.